Get free access to

 Updated on 28 January 2022

-From 17 January 2022, according to the Extraordinary Measure of the Ministry of Health MZDR 461/2022-1/MIN/KAN (the “MoH Measure“), employers are once again obliged to test their employees for COVID-19.
+From 17 January 2022, according to the Extraordinary Measure of the Ministry of Health MZDR 461/2022-1/MIN/KAN (the “MoH Measure“), employers are once again obliged to testing employees for COVID-19 in the Czech Republic.
 The current testing conditions differ only in certain details compared to the last testing, with mandatory bodies being all employers (whose circle is not limited by a minimum number of employed persons), together with self-employed persons as well as bodies and members of the bodies of legal persons (if they are not also employees of such persons).

 Based on the questions of clients and our past experience in the area of testing employees we have prepared answers to most frequent questions in the form of Q&A that also include our recommendations regarding some practical aspects of testing of employees.